ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 {: #satellite-tour-architecture}
 {: step}

-In this section, you will walk through the components making a {{site.data.keyword.satelliteshort}} location.
-A location represents a data center that you fill with your own infrastructure resources.
+In this section, you will walk through the components that make up a {{site.data.keyword.satelliteshort}} location.
+A {{site.data.keyword.satelliteshort}} location is the location (on-premises, edge, or other cloud provider's infrastructure) to which {{site.data.keyword.Bluemix_notm}} Services will be extended.

 ### using {{site.data.keyword.cloud_notm}} console
 {: #satellite-tour-architecture-ui}